econchick/new-coder/docs/_posts/2013-03-07-Intro-Scrape.md

 ---
 layout: post.html
-title: "Introduction to the Web Scraping Tutorial using Scrapy and PostGres"
+title: "Introduction to Web Scraping using Scrapy and PostGres"
 tags: [intro-scrape]
 ---